Practices & Industries

 Loyola University of Chicago School of Law (J.D., 1996)

-Jay Dobrutsky is a partner in Burke, Warren, MacKay & Serritella’s Litigation practice group where he handles matters in the areas of construction defects, property damage, and real estate disputes; employment and work place issues, including compensation and severance disputes and employee misconduct; and commercial litigation generally.
+Jay Dobrutsky is a partner at Burke, Warren, MacKay & Serritella, P.C.
+Jay is a member of the Firm's Litigation practice group where he handles matters in the areas of construction defects, property damage, and real estate disputes; employment and work place issues, including compensation and severance disputes and employee misconduct; and commercial litigation generally.
 Jay has extensive experience in trial preparation, has argued appeals in both state and federal appellate courts, and regularly pursues the settlement of disputes through mediation and other forms of alternative dispute resolution.

 Jay’s record of obtaining desired results on behalf of his clients includes: